-In order to be able to use the editor, you need a computer with Microsoft Windows (TM).
-Any Version from Windows 98 to Windows Vista and a normal MIDI interface.
+In order to be able to use the editor, you need a computer with Microsoft Windows XP/Vista/7/8/8.1 or Windows 10 and a usual MIDI interface.

 ... is simple: You only have to open the housing and exchange two components (EEPROM and MCU).
 Since both are plugged in sockets, the change of them is no problem.
 In the following picture the parts which have to be exchanged are underlaid in red.

 Click on the link, in order to regard the complete documentation with examples:

 Manual fadeOS V3.04 (pdf)

 You need an Adobe Reader to open the document.

 How and where do I order the upgrade?